Buying an electric car: Which type of EV is right for you?

 EV charging

-Price is obviously a major issue, although if you are considering an EV you have already accepted you will pay a premium (for now, at least).
+Price is obviously a major issue, although if you are considering an EV you have already accepted you will usually pay a premium (for now, at least).

 Size and range are two other key factors.
 There is no point paying thousands more for the best possible range if you don’t take advantage of it.
 If you do need to make longer trips, however, plenty of sub-£40,000 electric cars could fit the bill.